Descriptions & Contact Info

 This organization is for all students interested in learning more about Christianity.
 We support and affirm each other by reading and studying the Bible, by discussing current events, by participating in community outreach activities, and by living out our faith in our daily lives.
 We meet on Tuesday mornings at 6:45 a.m. in room 294.
 New members are always welcome.

-FEA provides students with the opportunity to explore teaching as a career option, to help them develop a realistic understanding of teaching and to encourage students to think seriously about the teaching profession.
-Some of our activities for members include job shadowing of teachers for a school day, helping elementary students in a tutoring program and taking part in Homecoming and other school sponsored activities.
-The WVHS FEA chapter participates in Aurora University sponsored activities and competes with other FEA chapters in our region.
+Educators Rising provides students with the opportunity to explore teaching as a career option, to help them develop a realistic understanding of teaching and to encourage students to think seriously about the teaching profession.
+Some of our activities for members include job shadowing of teachers for a school day, helping elementary students in a tutoring program and other school sponsored activities.

 Identity is Waubonsie's Gay-Straight Alliance.
 This student-lead group strives to make the school a safe place to learn for its gay, lesbian, bisexual, and transgender students by encouraging tolerance through a combination of social activities and community building events.